parthigeo/skafdev/README.md

 7. Output of the deployed containers
 > Placeholder

-## Continuous development - change loop
-1. Update application code
+8. Output from `kubectl`
 > Placeholder

-2. Save the file
+## App change loop
+1. Make changes to application source code
 > Placeholder

+2. Save the changes
+> Placeholder

-3. Output from re-deployed application
+3. Automatic response from re-deployed application
 > Placeholder

 4. Things done by *Skaffold* for you: